-It has been a success: The DCND has made a significant contribution to the quality management of dual career services and has made it almost impossible to imagine academia without dual career support.
-As a tool for success, dual career supports strategies for finding and retaining top talent, for family support, for equal opportunities or for internationalization.
+With success: The DCND has contributed significantly to the quality assurance of dual career services and achieved that professional dual career support has become indispensable in science.
+As a tool for success, "Dual Career" supports strategies for finding and retaining leading talents, for family support, for equal opportunities or for internationalization.

-The members of the DCND are dual career services at universities, colleges and non-university science institutions as well as regional dual career networks related to the science landscape.
-Together, they support around 1,000 dual career partners per year in finding career prospects at the new locations.
-With their expertise, the members of the network contribute significantly to the establishment of the DCND on a national and international level and strengthen Germany as a center of science and research.
+The members of the DCND are dual career services at universities, colleges and non-university science institutions as well as regional dual career networks with a connection to the science landscape.
+Together, they support around 1,000 dual career partners per year in finding career perspectives at new locations.

 All members of the DCND elect a tandem of spokespersons for a term of two years, who lead the network and represent it externally.